lyteword/chspurgeon-tod/volume-7/psalm-140.md

 c) His own sins cry loudest after him.

-2\.The issue of the hunt.
+2\.
+The issue of the hunt.
 Hemmed in, overthrown, lost for ever, unless he repent.

-3\.Another Huntsman.
+3\.
+Another Huntsman.
 "The Son of man is come to seek and save that which was lost."— *W. B. H.*

 **Verse 12.**

-1\.The known fact.
+1\.
+The known fact.

-2\.The reasons for being so assured of it.
+2\.
+The reasons for being so assured of it.

-3\.The conduct arising out of the knowledge.
+3\.
+The conduct arising out of the knowledge.

 **Verse 12.** Something worth knowing.

-1\.By the afflicted and the poor who trust in the Lord.
+1\.
+By the afflicted and the poor who trust in the Lord.

-2\.By the oppressors who afflict and do the wrong.
+2\.
+By the oppressors who afflict and do the wrong.

-3\.By all men, that they may trust in the Lord, and praise him for his compassion towards the needy, and for his even handed justice.— *J. F.*
+3\.
+By all men, that they may trust in the Lord, and praise him for his compassion towards the needy, and for his even handed justice.— *J. F.*

 **Verses 12-13.**

-1\.Trust under all circumstances (Ps 140:12).
+1\.
+Trust under all circumstances (Ps 140:12).

-2\.Gratitude for all things: "The righteous shall give thanks unto thy name."
+2\.
+Gratitude for all things: "The righteous shall give thanks unto thy name."

-3\.Safety at all times: "The upright shall dwell in thy presence."— *G. R.*
+3\.
+Safety at all times: "The upright shall dwell in thy presence."— *G. R.*

 **Verse 13.** One of the noblest forms of praise,—dwelling in the presence of God.
 Or, reverent regard to God's presence, holy communion with the Lord, confiding rest in God's dealings, obedient doing of the heavenly will—the best way of giving thanks to God.

 **Verse 13.** Two assertions beyond contradiction.

-1\.The righteous are sure to give thanks to God, let others be as thankless as they will.
+1\.
+The righteous are sure to give thanks to God, let others be as thankless as they will.
 For,

 a) They recognise all their good as coming from God.